 The amount of deduction is the capital gain arising from the transfer of such agricultural land is exempt to the extent of the cost of the new agricultural land purchased within two years from the date of transfer.
 If the amount of capital gain is not utilized by the assessee for the acquisition of the new agricultural land before due date of furnishing return of income, it shall be transferred to capital gain account scheme.

-The exemption is withdrawn if the assessee transfers the new land within 3 years of its purchase.
+The exemption is withdrawn if the assessee transfers the new land within 3 years of its Prepared by : R,Jayalakshmi, Dr. Dharmaraj, Assistant Professor, Department of Commerce , KAHE purchase.